nkabir/praxis/blogger-setup/post.md

 ## Project Layout

 The `praxis` project is laid out with a folder per article.
 Each folder (e.g. `praxis/blogger-setup`) has a file named `post.md` that contains the article.
 There is a corresponding folder `Dropbox/Public/praxis/blogger-setup` that contains all images associated with the article.

+>_Note that you can store your images with your github project---but I prefer to edit images on a Mac (while editing text in Linux) so synchronizing via Dropbox eliminates a commit/push step for the images._

 ## Conversion to Blogger